 Long distance train travel in Poland… in a nutshell

 The state-owned train company is called PKP, with sub-brands like PKP Intercity.
-There are some independent companies, like POLRAIL, that have better branding, appear higher in the google ranking, but they are not the railway operator.
+There are some independent companies, like Polrail or Koleo, that surprisingly have better branding and appear higher in the google ranking, but they are not the railway operator.

-PKP PolRegio is the state-owned regional train operator.
-They operate longer inter-regional routes, between the main regional hubs, as well as local ones, throughout the country.
+PKP PolRegio is a state-owned regional train operator.
+It operates longer inter-regional routes between the main regional hubs and local ones throughout the country.

 Local train operators are mostly owned by local governments.
 They connect the main city of the region with other towns in the region.
 Examples include Koleje Mazowieckie in Warsaw, Koleje Małopolskie in Kraków and Koleje Dolnośląskie in Wrocław.